IgniteUI/indigo-design-docfx/en/components/calendar.md

 ## Header

-The Calendar has a built-in Header that can be removed by setting the Header override to ~No Symbol in the overrides panel resulting in a base Calendar that you can embed more seamlessly in your forms.
+The Calendar has a built-in Header that can be removed.
+In Sketch, the use of a smart layout allows adjusting accordingly when the Header you want to hide is set to ~No Symbol, resulting in a base Calendar that you can embed more seamlessly in your forms.
+In Adobe XD you have to delete the unused layer instead, and the layout will adjust through the use of stacks.

 <img class="responsive-img" src="../images/calendar_base.png" srcset="../images/calendar_base@2x.png 2x" />

 ## Week Numbers

-The Calendar also has built-in support for Week Numbers, but if you prefer not to show this part of the UI, simply set the Week Numbers override to ~No Symbol.
+The Calendar also has built-in support for Week Numbers, but if you prefer not to show this part of the UI, simply set the Week Numbers to ~No Symbol in Sketch while in Adobe XD you have to delete the unused layer instead.

 <img class="responsive-img" src="../images/calendar_weeknum.png" srcset="../images/calendar_weeknum@2x.png 2x" />